-$^{^1}$ ECTS is the credit system for higher education used in the European Higher Education Area, involving all countries engaged in the Bologna Process.
-It is a learner-centred system for credit accumulation and transfer based on the transparency of learning outcomes and learning processes.
-ECTS credits are based on the workload
+&lt;sup>1 ECTS is the credit system for higher education used in the European Higher Education Area, involving all countries engaged in the Bologna Process.
+It is a learner-centred system for credit accumulation and transfer

 60 ECTS credits are attached to the workload of an academic year.
 One credit corresponds to 25 to 30 hours of work.
 VIU Globalization Program courses are worth 6 ECTS = 150-180 hours of work.